Guillaume-Fgt/Mystery_Portrait/README.md

     "bw_threshold": int = threshold used to convert the image in black and white.
 The bigger, the more pixel will be converted to white
-    "border_color": str = color of the border "border_thickness": int = thickness of the border, in px "solution": boolean = weither generate the mystery image with shapes drawned or not
+    "border_color": str = color of the border "border_thickness": int = thickness of the border, in px "solution": boolean = weither generate the mystery image with shapes drawned or not. true or false, without quotes

 python -m mystery_portrait